dagbdagb/waffle/README.md

 # WAFFLE
-Wife Acceptance Factor - Friggin' Lights Edition  (A simple panel for Tasmota MQTT devices)
+Wife Acceptance Factor - Friggin' Lights Edition  (A simple panel for controlling Tasmota MQTT devices)

 ## What is this?